Military occupations by the Soviet Union: Czechoslovakia (1968–1989)

 In 1948, the Czech Communist Party won a large portion of the vote in Czechoslovak politics, leading to a communist period without immediate Soviet military presence.
 The 1950s were characterized as a repressive period in the country's history, but by the 1960s, the local socialist leadership had taken a course toward economic, social and political reforms.
 However, a number of significant Czech communists, together with the Czech security agency, conspired against limited introduction of market systems, personal freedoms, and renewal of civic associations (see Socialism with a human face) by leveraging Russian support towards strengthening Communist Party's positions.

 Leonid Brezhnev, General Secretary of the Communist Party of the Soviet Union, reacted to these reforms by announcing the Brezhnev Doctrine, and on 21 August 1968, about 750,000 Warsaw Pact troops, mostly from the Soviet Union, Poland, Bulgaria and Hungary, with tanks and machine guns occupied Czechoslovakia, deported thousands of people and rapidly derailed all reforms.
 Most large cities were individually invaded and overtaken; however, the invasion's primary attention focused on Prague, particularly the state organs, Czech television and radio.

 The Czechoslovak government held an emergency session, and loudly expressed its disagreement with the occupation.
 Many citizens joined in protests, and by September 1968 at least 72 people had died and hundreds more injured in the conflicts.
 In the brief time after the occupation, which had put an end to any hope that Prague Spring had created, about 100,000 people fled Czechoslovakia.
 Over the whole time of the occupation, more than 700,000 people, including significant part of Czechoslovak intelligentsia left.
-Communists responded by revoking Czechoslovakian citizenship of many of these refugees and banned them from returning to their homeland.
+Communists responded by revoking Czechoslovak citizenship of many of these refugees and banned them from returning to their homeland.